Network & Wireless

 Geneseo's Internet Connection

 SUNY Geneseo takes great pride in the management of our campus Internet connection.
 This shared resource is critical to every member of the campus community.
-To ensure the safest and most reliable service possible, CIT utilizes these systems to manage, secure, and control our Internet connection.
+To ensure the safest and most reliable service possible, CIT utilizes various systems to manage, secure, and control our Internet connection.

-How Geneseo uses Cisco firewall.
+How Geneseo uses Fortigate firewalls.

 How Geneseo uses Intrusion Prevention System.